G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

 In particular, this means that $\lct(\mcZ, \mcQ+\Delta; \mcZ_0)$ is calculated by some $E_i$ whose center over $\cZ$ is supported on $\mcZ_0$.

 \end{rem}

-The following result is now well known: \begin{prop}[{see \cite{BHJ19}}] Let $(\mcZ, \mcQ, \mcL)$ be a normal test configuration of $(Z, Q, L)$.
-Let $\Phi=\{\vphi(t)\}$ be a bounded and positively curved Hermitian metric on $\mcL$.
-Then the following limits hold true:
+The following result is now well known: \begin{prop}[{see \cite{Berm15, BHJ19, PRS08}}] Let $(Z, Q)$ be a log pair with at worst sub-klt singularities.
+Assume $L=-(K_X+D)$ is an ample $\bQ$-Cartier line bundle.
+Assume that $(\mcZ, \mcQ, \mcL)$ is a test configuration for $(Z, Q, L)$.
+Let $e^{-\Phi}=\{e^{-\vphi(t)}\}$ be a bounded and psh Hermitian metric on $\mcL$.
+Then the following limit holds true: